 A few times a week I find myself in the same predicament…what should I make for dinner?
 And every week I vow to get better at meal planning so I can (a) deal with not knowing what to make for dinner and (b) limiting the amount of food we throw away each week.

 I mean I know how to meal plan.
-You just write down your menu for the week and the ingredients needed for each meal, but somehow I just never do it in a way to maximize what we have on hand or are buying.
+You just write down your menu for the week on your command center calendar, list the ingredients needed for each meal, but somehow I just never do it in a way to maximize what we have on hand or are buying.
 I make a list of random meals that sound good and then go crazy buying all kinds of ingredients that may or not be used up that week.
+Here are 5 ways that meal planning makes life easier.

 But there's a better way that I've recently started using that's helped more than you could imagine.
 If you're struggling with meal planning and/or maximizing your food budget and reducing food waste then check out these 7 Meal Planning Secrets for People that Fail at Meal Planning.